 6. Optional code content capture

 With TRUMPF process sensors, even the end quality control is very easy.
-This is how TRUMPF image processing solutions enable UDI-compliant codes to be recognized, read out and their quality evaluated using various methods.
+With the TRUMPF image processing solution, VisionLine, UDI-compliant codes can be recognised, read out and evaluated for quality using various methods.

-Marked data can be compared against the database and stored for documentation purposes and can contain additional information when required.
+Using the image processing programs VisionLine OCT (for character recognition) or VisionLine Code (for 1D/2D codes), marked data can be compared against the database and stored for documentation purposes with additional information if desired.
 This includes information on UDI code content and quality, or on the machines involved in the process.
 This ensures proper documentation of the component and marking even after many years.